Louisiana Culinary Dictionary

 Sazerac (ˈsæz əˌræk) n.
 A New Orleans-born cocktail containing rye whiskey, bitters, Herbsaint and lemon peel.
 Purists will want to try a Sazerac at the Sazerac Bar in The Roosevelt New Orleans hotel.
 You can also find a quality version at Beausoleil Restaurant and Bar in Baton Rouge.

 Ya-ka-mein (ˈya kə mē) n.
 A soup typically containing beef brisket or pork, a hard-boiled egg, green onions and spaghetti noodles, found almost exclusively in New Orleans.
 Find simple homemade varieties at second line parades throughout the Big Easy, or for an upscale version, try Ralph’s on the Park.

 Learn more about Louisiana's famous desserts and find more recipes.
-Discover all the amazing dishes to be tasted in Louisiana by visiting our Culinary Trails.
-Discover eight unique trails that criss-cross the state to bring you the best from every region.
+Discover all the amazing dishes to be tasted in Louisiana by visiting our Culinary Trails comprised of eight unique trails that criss-cross the state to bring you the best flavors from every region.